eldoctorenlapista/cordova-background-geo/README.md

 ## Submitting issues

 All new issues should follow instructions in [ISSUE_TEMPLATE.md](/ISSUE_TEMPLATE.md).
-Properly filled issue report will significantly reduce number of follow up questions and decrease issue resolving time.
+A properly filled issue report will significantly reduce number of follow up questions and decrease issue resolving time.
 Most issues cannot be resolved without debug logs.
 Please try to isolate debug lines related to your issue.
-Instructions how to prepare debug logs can be found in section [Debugging](#debugging).
+Instructions for how to prepare debug logs can be found in section [Debugging](#debugging).
-If you're reporting app crash, debug logs might not contain all needed informations about the cause of the crash.
+If you're reporting an app crash, debug logs might not contain all the necessary information about the cause of the crash.
 In that case, also provide relevant parts of output of `adb logcat` command.

 ## Migrations